kiwipower/exploding/README.md

 Unattended test for candidates.

 Please complete iterations 1 and 2.

-Aim to spend a couple of hours.
+Focus on making your code clear and testable.

 ## Requirements